-At cabinet in January 2020 the medium term financial strategy (MTFS) set out a forecast funding gap of £28.438m by the end of the 4 year period (2020/21 - 2023/24).
+At cabinet in September 2019 the medium term financial strategy (MTFS) set out a forecast funding gap of £64.755m by the end of the 3 year period (2020/21 - 2022/23).
+The report was delivered on the day following the September spending review announcement.
+The timing of the announcement precluded the impact of the review from being factored into the assumptions and resulting numbers.